biodiversitydata-se/mol-mod/README.md

 ```

 ### Development environment
-In development, postgres data and config files are written to bind-mounted dir *postgres-data*, which needs to be deleted if you later want to regenerate the db from schema files and dumps in *db* dir.
+In development, postgres data and config files are written to bind-mounted dir *postgres-data*, which needs to be deleted if you later want to regenerate the db from schema files in *db* dir.
 This is also required when you generate new passwords and API config file (secrets).
 ```
   $ rm -R postgres-data/
 ```